Estimates of economic output at three geographical workplace levels for 2017.

-The ONS has produced a single estimate of gross value added (GVA) known as the balanced (GVA(B)) approach, using the strengths of both the income and production approaches.
+The Office for National Statistics (ONS) has produced a single estimate of gross value added (GVA) known as the balanced (GVA(B)) approach, using the strengths of both the income and production approaches.
 These estimates are now the ONS’ official GVA approach.

-- Total GVA(B) in Wales in 2017 was £62.2 billion, up 3.1 per cent on 2016.
-GVA for the UK (excluding extra-regio) rose by 3.5 per cent.
+- Total GVA(B) in Wales in 2017 was £62.2 billion, up 3.1% on 2016.
+GVA for the UK (excluding extra-regio) rose by 3.5%.

-- GVA per head in Wales in 2017 was £19,899, up 2.7 per cent on 2016.
+- GVA per head in Wales in 2017 was £19,899, up 2.7% on 2016.
 This is the eighth highest increase over the year of the 12 UK countries and English regions.
-GVA per head for the UK (excluding extra-regio) rose by 2.9 per cent.
+GVA per head for the UK (excluding extra-regio) rose by 2.9%.

 - Other lower geographical areas are available from ONS including NUTS 3 local areas, local authorities, and city regions.